zck15/CLLFO-SHA-3/hardware/README.md

 - Intermediate files will be generated in the `.\build\` directory, which can be cleaned using the `make clean` command.

+### Estimated Execution Time of Simulation

+- Running all default KATs: ~1 minute (depending on the number of tests and system performance)

 ### Tested Environment

 - Since this implementation only supports one permutation at a time, only short message KATs from NIST have been tested.
 Message input lengths range from 0 to the maximum value for a single absorb.